 In May 2021, the Company announced an exclusive worldwide license agreement with Katholieke Universiteit Leuven, or KU Leuven, and the Flanders Institute for Biotechnology, or VIB, pursuant to which the Company in-licensed a portfolio of novel small molecule inhibitors of the TEA Domain, or TEAD, family of transcription factors, designed for the potential treatment of biomarker-defined solid tumors driven by aberrant Hippo pathway signaling.
 Under the terms of the agreement, the Company made an upfront payment of \$11 million to KU Leuven and VIB, which was recorded as research and development expense in the consolidated statement of operations.
-Pursuant to the terms of the agreement, KU Leuven and VIB are also eligible to receive up to \$285 million in development, regulatory and commercial milestones and tiered single-digit percentage royalties based on any future net sales of products developed based on the in-licensed technology.
+Pursuant to the terms of the agreement, KU Leuven and VIB are also eligible to receive, in the aggregate, up to \$120 million in development milestones, up to \$165 million in commercial milestones and tiered single-digit percentage royalties based on any future net sales of products developed based on the in-licensed technology.